VSreddy174/FPGA-CNN-Inference-Accelerator/docs/4_Vivado_SoC_Integration.md

 ## 2. Block Design Connectivity and Port Routing

 The complete hardware system configuration is established by linking specific hardware blocks inside the Vivado block layout view.
+The configuration records are saved in the repository under [`/vivado_soc/`](../vivado_soc/).

 ### A. Processing System Setup (Zynq7 Processing System)
 The Zynq-7000 hard intellectual property (IP) block serves as the processing anchor.